-Contact Laura Handzel@lclark.edu with questions.
+Contact Pamela Frasch at pfrasch@lclark.edu with questions.
 Be sure to read both the problem and the rules in their entirety before requesting clarification.
 Also be sure to refer back to the rules from time to time prior to the competition.
-Ms. Handzel will not respond to questions that are answered in the rules and, if needed, can only provide minimal clarification on the problem.
+Ms. Frasch will not respond to questions that are answered in the rules and, if needed, can only provide minimal clarification on the problem.
 See also Rule IX.

-Please note, Ms. Handzel works closely with fellow Competition Administrator Liberty Mulkani.
+Please note, Ms. Frasch works closely with fellow Competition Administrator Liberty Mulkani.
 Competitors will be receiving communications from both prior to and during the event.